 This photo, used in Willys publications in the late 1940's, appears to have been taken shortly after the war.
 This angle provides a look at the opposite side of Building 89, as well as the adjacent Building 105 -- the former Mather bedspring factory, for which the Jeep House was originally the office building.
 It's the dark roof next to the Michigan Southern Railway, near the bottom right of the photo.

-The jeep went into production during World War II, but the plant was also used for the manufacture of 155mm shells, landing gear and center wing sections for the F4-U Corsair, and a V-1 type weapon called the Robomb that was to be used for the invasion of Japan.
+The jeep went into production during World War II, but the plant was also used for the manufacture of 155mm shells, landing gear and center wing sections for the F4-U Corsair, and the airframe for the JB-2, a V-1-type weapon referred to here as the "Robomb" (180K JPEG) that was to be used for the invasion of Japan.
 The plan at right shows the distribution of these departments, with jeep assembly in the long buildings (89, 90, 107 and 110) at the north end.

 According to a 1944 W-O phone book, here is a more detailed list of what was going on in some of the buildings during WWII.
 (Building 46 is labelled "155mm Shell/Landing Gear" in the middle of the plan.
 Building 52 is off the plan to the right.)